-In my remarks, I want to take a step back to focus on a few longer-term trends that will shape the environment for monetary policy in the coming years:
+For most of my time today, I want to take a step back to focus on a few longer-term trends that will shape the environment for monetary policy in the coming years:

-- First, technology and productivity growth, and the role that energy can play as either an enabler or constraint; - Second, demographics and projections for the size of the workforce; - And third, the growth of government debt, both in the United States and abroad.
+- First, technology and productivity growth, and the role that energy can play as either an enabler or constraint. - Second, demographics and projections for the size of the workforce. - And third, the growth of government debt, both in the United States and abroad.